idris-lang/Idris-dev/docs/parserLibrary/lexer.rst

 - A way to recognise the tokens in the input string.
 - A way to construct these individual tokens.

-This is given by the TokenMap.
-This is a  mapping from lexers to the tokens they produce.
-This is a list of pairs:
+This is given by the TokenMap which is a list of pairs containing this information:

 .. code-block:: idris